Yoav666s/dnd-wiki/collections/_expansions/survivors-guide-to-morgenfell.md

 ## The Arcane Dictum
 The Arcane Dictum is the decree that effectively forbids the use and study of magic and magical items.
 It has been ruled in the year 217 A.GM (After the Great Massacre) in order to prevent another incident such as the Great Massacre and avoid unnecessary deaths.

 It took 217 years to fully implement the Arcane Dictum because it would've been unwise to do so with the technological state at the time of the Great Massacre, when magic was still an integral part of the kingdoms' defenses, long distance travel, and communication.

+During the time that took to implement the Arcane Dictum, magic was still being used but it was socially frowned upon, as society attempted to transition to a lifestyle that relies on magic less and less, if at all.
+Avoiding the use of magic in everyday life was encouraged even though magic was still fully legal at that period.
+People would take a carriage rather than rely on teleportation circles despite the distance of their destination from their starting point; .

 # Chapter 4: Subclasses
 With magic being illegal under the authority of the Arcane Dictum, the people of Morgenfell have adapted to the hardships of living amongst the fey, vampires, werewolves, and eldritch horrors.
 Developing new and unique ways to deal with these challenges, they came up with solutions such as the Medic subclass to make up for the lack of healing and the Triggerman subclass for professional use of firearms.